venam/blog/_posts/2015-09-25-group-work.markdown

 ###High School###

-Since I was a kid I've always had a passionate curiosity about subjects I found intriguing.
+Since I was a kid, I've always had a passionate curiosity on subjects I found intriguing.
-Once I have my mind on something I can't get it off.
+Once I set my mind on something I can't get it off.
 I have to go down the information hole.